darinz/DL/02_Neural_Network/05_skip_connections.md

 ## Introduction

+> **Intuition:** Skip connections are like express lanes on a highway, allowing information and gradients to bypass traffic jams (bottlenecks) in deep networks.

 Skip connections (also called residual connections) allow information to flow directly from earlier layers to later layers, addressing the vanishing gradient problem and enabling training of very deep networks.

 ### What are Skip Connections?

+> **Annotation:** Skip connections are a simple yet powerful idea: let information flow directly from earlier to later layers, making deep networks easier to train and more accurate.

 Skip connections:
 - **Direct paths**: Allow information to bypass intermediate layers